 The quiet island of Culebra, is roughly 22 miles due east of Puerto Rico, and exploring from a yacht is best done from Ensenada Honda – a sleepy harbor that could be considered the unofficial sailing center of the SVI.

 Culebra is a mere 7 miles long and 3 miles wide, with only about 2,000 residents.
 Here, you can truly get away from it all, unplug and reconnect with nature.
 There are no resorts, developments, shopping malls or cruise ships.
-What you can find are stunning natural settings, miles of pristine beaches, hiking trails, snorkeling sites, friendly locals and a taste of the “real” island life.
+What you can find are stunning natural settings, miles of pristine beaches, hiking trails, snorkelling sites, friendly locals and a taste of the “real” island life.

 The only town on Culebra is called Dewey – a quirky, ramshackle collection of two-story wooden structures, where you can find a handful of bars and restaurants.
 Try the aptly-named Dinghy Dock restaurant, a local favorite where large circling tarpons keep watch for leftover nibbles to hit the water.
 There isn’t much nightlife on Culebra, but Mamacita’s may be the closest thing to it.
 Classic Puerto Rican food and frosty cocktails are accompanied by live music on the weekends.